Holiday Festivities at Walt Disney World Resort

 Hollywood Studios transforms into a winter wonderland with special holiday touches throughout the park.

-All through the holidays, you can catch a Christmas-themed projection show at the Tower of Terror.
-By day, it’s the Hollywood Tower Hotel, but by night, it’s reimagined as the Hollywood Toy Hotel, full of bright colors and merry imagery.
+All through the holidays, you can catch a Christmas-themed projection show at the Hollywood Tower Hotel, full of bright colors and merry imagery.

 In Toy Story Land, you’ll discover larger-than-life holiday decorations that make you feel toy-sized.
 Plus, you’ll have the chance to meet some of your favorite Toy Story characters who are getting in on the holiday fun.